Suhieb95/BookHaven/README.md

-# BookHaven: Online Library Management System
+# BookHaven: Online Library Store

 Welcome to **BookHaven**, an advanced online library management system designed to simplify and streamline the borrowing and purchasing of books.
 With a clean, modern interface, this platform offers a smooth user experience for both customers and administrators to manage their books, sales, and customer interactions.